ArtRodriguez/OrenesChallenge/README.md

 | Id.
 Service    | 5020, 5021 |
 | ClientAppMVc   | 5030       |

+Use Visual Studio to debug the solution
+>Note: if the ClientAppMvc raise an exception at the beginning when trying to connect to the Idp or VehicleService, maybe one of those is not up yet (despite of the "depends_on" tag in the docker-compose config).
+Try to refresh the browser.
+It should work in a few seconds.

-Run this command at the same directory of docker-compose.yml file
+or run this command at the same directory of docker-compose.yml file
 ```
 docker-compose build
 docker-compose up -d